cludwell/sidequest/progress.md

 10/12

+10/13

 TO DO MVP
 <!-- -create user sign up feature -->
 -put socials in about page
 -create dice buttons, useState, and send to chat
+-d20 and other side dice
+-perfect prompt
+-make sure that dungeonmaster loads with prompt
+-magic casters have spells on creation

 TO DO POLISH
 -reuse char sheet modal and make a scene modal to put in header when selected